+Including gathering items for delivery or converting file formats.
 Even “off-the-shelf” items must be published per client LMS specifications and go through a review process before delivery.
+(For 6+ modules, see below.)

-Custom projects, such as custom videos and modules, range in time and can take anywhere between 14 – 45 business days.
-The time range depends on a multitude of factors such as length and scope of project, level of interactivity, amount of customization (from scratch vs. modifying existing content), number of edits and editing rounds, etc.
+Custom projects range in time depending on a multitude of factors, such as length and scope of project, level of interactivity, amount of customization (from scratch vs. modifying existing content), number of edits and editing rounds, types of edits, etc. An estimated delivery date will be provided after our team can review requested edits.

-The Production department will always strive to deliver on the shorter side of things but sometimes need the full number of days as production projects are handled on a first in first out basis.
+The Production department will always strive to deliver on the shorter side of things but sometimes needs the full number of days as production projects are handled on a first-in, first-out basis.

 Rush orders and custom requests have been accommodated occasionally in the past and may require the purchase of customization hours.
-Please discuss this with your sales representative.
+Please discuss this with your sales representative and program manager.

 There are 2 ways to look at volume.